Calgary Coin & Antique Home Chinese Reference Guide Index

 VF $17.50

 Coole-10111.
 Small "HUO-CH'UAN".
 The casting on these varies from slightly crude to quite good, but unlike the cut down examples they have full rims.
-The specimens we have examined range from 13.5 to 16.4 mm.
+The specimens I have examined range from 13.5 to 16.4 mm.

 VF $8.00